crissynealon/pqcrypt/README.md

 mlkem768
 mlkem1024

-### Common algorithms
+### common algorithms
 rsa
 dh
 ecsda

 ## Will support in the future
 bike

 ## Migrate your own algorithm

-All the python interface is head with "CFFI/cffi"
+All the Python with C interface is head with "CFFI/cffi"

 ## Thanks
 https://github.com/kpdemetriou/pqcrypto